mojojojoe/my-code-examples/README.md

 # myCodeExamples
-Examples of my coding.
+Examples of the coding of Bruce R Graham.
-Examples should have been completed when placed in this folder.